informatics-lab/molab-3dwx-ds/README.md

 'data_dimension_y'        : number of data values represented (y direction)
 'data_dimension_z'        : number of data values represented (z direction)
 'geographic_region'       : a JSON array containing 4 geographic points.
 Each point must specify a 'lat' and 'lng' double property eg. '[{"lat":1.0,"lng":1.0}, ...]'
+'processing_profile'      : description of the processing method used to generate this data

 For sample representation see the json file attached.